Advanced Diabetes – One of Your Highest Cost Segments

 2-3% of commercial populations and 4-5% of Medicare recipients use insulin to treat their

 Members Are Not Reaching Treatment Goals

-More than two-thirds of insulin users have an A1C above their target range, and over a third have an A1C above 9.0%.
+More than two-thirds of insulin users have an A1C above their target range, and over one third have an A1C above 9.0%.

-With an A1C of 9.0 or above, your members have approximately a 50% greater chance of experiencing a heart attack (MI), heart failure and stroke, further increasing the cost of their care.
-According to Express Scripts, diabetes prescriptions are #1 in pharmacy costs to Medicare beneficiaries and a close #2 for Commercial members.
+With an A1C of 9.0 or above, your members have approximately a 50% greater chance of experiencing a heart attack (MI), heart failure, and stroke, further increasing the cost of their care.
+According to Express Scripts, diabetes prescriptions are #2 in pharmacy costs to Medicare beneficiaries and Commercial members.

 Understanding the journey that members with type 2 diabetes go through can help significantly alter this picture.

 Type 2 diabetes is a progressive condition where over time, the body makes less and less insulin.
 At the same time, treatment becomes more and more expensive as additional high-cost drugs are introduced to control glucose levels.
 Clinical guidelines for the treatment of diabetes are driven by the member’s hemoglobin A1C.
 When it’s above goal additional medications will be prescribed.

 Why Aren’t We Getting Better Results?